thinng/asd_feat/README.md

 + gene_interaction_PPI.py: create PPI networks.
 + gene_interaction_pubmed.py: create pubmed-embedding networks.
 + gene_embedding.py: create word, hence gene name included, embedding, used as input for gene_interaction_pubmed.py
-+ gene_interaction_joint.py: create a ensembling network where an edge is defined between two genes if it is existed in more than half of all the 8 networks ('co_expression','DO', 'GObp','GOcc', 'GOmf', 'HPO','PPI', and 'pubmed').
 + geneRank.m: score genes based on their networks: co-expression, pathway, PPI, and pubmed-embedding networks
 + score_2_index.py: turn the score returned by geneRank.m into the index of genes in the datasets.
 + python classify.py: running the classification task with the features ranked highest by the above methods, be it conventional or network-based.